foundata/roundcube-plugin-identity-from-directory/README.md

 ## Configuration

-- Copy the template `config.inc.php.dist` to `config.inc.php` (Composer may already have done this for you)
+- Copy the template [`config.inc.php.dist`](./config.inc.php.dist) to `config.inc.php` (Composer may already have done this for you)
 - Edit `plugins/identity_from_directory/config.inc.php` as you need.
-The inline comments in the file will help you with that.
+The [inline comments](./config.inc.php.dist) describe every config value in detail.

 Please note that all **plugin actions are only triggered when loggin in**.
-So please logout and login again to test a new configuration.
+So logout and login again to test a new configuration.

+This plugin is technically compatible with all values of Roundcube's `$config['identities_level']` config option.
+However, a value of `1` (possibility to edit all params but not the email address, user can add and delete identities in the UI) or `3` (possibility to edit all params but not the email address, user cannot add or delete identities in the UI) makes most sense.
+Please also have a look at the plugin config value `$config['identity_from_directory_deleteunmanaged']` if you want to delete propably unwanted identities automatically.

 ## Compatibility